prasannax1/starships/README.md

 hangar in the lower section and livable area in the upper section.
 All in all it's big enough to be a city by itself.

-The *Exodus Class* cruises at a sedate warp 4, and can move at warp 5 when the engine is at maximum warp; which it never will be since the primary mode of propulsion for this juggernaut is transwarp.
+The *Aviary Class* cruises at a sedate warp 4, and can move at warp 5 when the engine is at maximum warp; which it never will be since the primary mode of propulsion for this juggernaut is transwarp.

-The *Exodus Class* is built to work without access to a starbase for up to twenty years - in fact, with industrial replicators on board this ship serves as starbase to itself and the ships contained in it.
+The *Aviary Class* is built to work without access to a starbase for up to twenty years - in fact, with industrial replicators on board this ship serves as starbase to itself and the ships contained in it.

-The *Exodus Class* isn't going to win any beauty contest - nor for that matter any races at warp - but it does a job no other ship can do.
+The *Aviary Class* isn't going to win any beauty contest - nor for that matter any races at warp - but it does a job no other ship can do.

 ### Saucer Separation

-Because of the highly unique nature of the *Exodus* the designers had to rethink the concept of saucer separation completely.
+Because of the highly unique nature of the *Aviary* the designers had to rethink the concept of saucer separation completely.
 When deciding if saucer separation was needed at all, the design committee looked into when the separation was actually needed in practice

 #### When the ship needs to be in two places at once

-This was trivially rejected since with all the auxillary ships, the *Exodus* could be in as many as 38 different places if needed.
+This was trivially rejected since with all the auxillary ships, the *Aviary* could be in as many as 38 different places if needed.

 #### To evacuate the civilians in case of threat